open/close all folders

-- Hypocrite: For For all his boasts of doing prison time and racial unity, he sold out some of his own gang to have reduced jail time
+- Hypocrite: For For all his boasts of doing prison time and racial unity, he sold out two teenaged members of his own gang to have reduced jail time

 - Pet the Dog: Has a moment like this in a deleted scene where he tells a homeless veteran that it's not his fault that he's homeless, and then requests Seth to give him some money.
 It's ruined when he makes a racist comment to the veteran, though.